-These and other soil fumigants not only pose severe health threats to farmworkers and bystanders,2 but also threaten soil and water ecosystems,3 with adverse impacts on all living organisms including humans.
+These and other soil fumigants not only pose severe health threats to farmworkers and bystanders, but also threaten soil and water ecosystems.
 In contrast, organic production seeks to build healthy soils that resist plant pathogens, making fumigation unnecessary.
 Thus, these fumigants pose unreasonable adverse effects on humans and the environment and should be banned.

 1,3-D has been banned in 34 other countries.
-California should be working toward rapidly eliminating use of 1,3-D and accelerating the adoption of alternative practices, which are used successfully by organic producers.
+California should be working towards rapidly eliminating use of 1,3-D and accelerating the adoption of alternative practices, which are used successfully by organic producers.